 Paderborn University does not tolerate sexualized discrimination or violence in any form and has undertaken concrete steps towards the goal of ensuring a discrimination- and violence-free atmosphere for both work or study.
-As early as 2005, the university senate released their guidelines “Cooperative Behavior Paderborn University” (Partnerschaftliches Verhalten an der Universität Paderborn, only available in German).
+Therefore, the university senate released their guidelines “Respectful Behavior Paderborn University” (Respektvolles Miteinander an der Universität Paderborn).

 In light of the additional guidance given in the recommending position paper “Against Sexual Discrimination and Sexual Harassment at Universities” by the German Rectors’ Conference (Empfehlung der Hochschulrektorenkonferenz, in English) for preventing sexualized discrimination and sexual assault, Paderborn University is in the process of conceptualization and implementation of a holistic approach towards prevention and protection.

 One measure included in this plan, developed at the university in cooperation with the women’s counselling center Lilith (Frauenberatungsstelle Lilith e.
 V., information only available in German), involved the creation of a counselling service for advice and aid for female students and employees in case of sexualized discrimination or sexual assault.
 This offer is intended as a lower-level alternative to the official complaint procedures as described in section 13 of the General Act on Equal Treatment (Allgemeinen Gleichbehandlungsgesetz, AGG).